 I will examine your text to make sure your final draft is clear, concise and consistent, and free of silly mistakes.
 This includes:

 standardising things like capitalisation and use of hyphens

 basic fact-checking, such as dates

-I always include proofreading with my line edit and my copy edit.
-Depending on your situation, it could be worth your while to invest in a combo like this, instead of limiting yourself to proofreading only.
+Depending on your situation, it could be worth your while to invest in a line and copy edit plus proofreading combo instead of limiting yourself to proofreading only.